stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 #### **Cost:** 5 Character Points
 *You can menace your foes, foiling their attacks and punishing them for harming others.*

 When you hit a creature with a melee weapon attack, you can mark the creature until the end of your next turn.
-This effect ends early if you are incapacitated or you die, or if someone else marks the creature.
+This effect ends early if you are [Incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated) or you die, or if someone else marks the creature.

 While it is within 5 feet of you, a creature marked by you has -1d on any attack roll that doesn't target you.

-Additionally, once per turn, if, within the last round, a creature marked by you dealt damage to anyone other than you, you can make a special melee weapon attack against the marked creature using 1 action on your next turn.
+Additionally, once per turn, if, within the last round, a creature marked by you dealt damage to anyone other than you, you can use 1 action to attempt a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike) against them.
 You have +1d on the attack roll and, if it hits, the attack deals an extra 1dM damage.
-You can choose to make this special attack against more than one applicable target at a time.
+You can choose to make this special attack against more than one applicable target at a time, but each attack uses 1 action and is subject to multiple attack penalty.

 You can make this special attack against a number of marked targets per long rest equal to the higher of your Strength or Dexterity modifiers.